-In our opinion, the Statement of Federal Land Payments referred to above is presented in accordance with the criteria described in Note 1, in all material respects.
+In our opinion, the Statement referred to above is presented in accordance with the criteria described in Note 1, in all material respects.

 In connection with our examination, we identified a deficiency in a county's internal control over the distribution of federal land payments that is described in the accompanying schedule of findings and recommendations.